This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-3. In a medium bowl, whisk the coconut flour, flaxseed meal, sugar, baking powder and salt until blended.
-Stir in the psyllium mixture, milk and vanilla until very well blended and no lumps remain.
-Stir in HALF of the dried fruit and nuts.
+• In a medium bowl, whisk the coconut flour, flaxseed meal, coconut sugar, baking powder and salt until blended.
+Stir in the milk, water and vanilla until very well blended and no lumps remain.
+Stir in HALF of the dried fruit and seeds.

-4. Spread the batter evenly in the prepared pan; sprinkle with the remaining fruit and nuts.
+• Spread and press the batter/dough evenly in the prepared pan; sprinkle with the remaining fruit and nuts.

 Notes